YASHBRO/Instagram-Bot/README.md

 -------------
 ## Errors:

-If your IDE display the message " {Blah Blah} not found in the page " kind of message, it might be due to your connection speed. if you face the above mentioned error, please add few more seconds in the "Sleep()" function which you'll find after every few lines
+In case you face any error, most probably it might be due to lack of minimum [requirements](https://github.com/YASHBRO/Instagram-Bot#requirements).

+Please double check wether you meet the [requirements](https://github.com/YASHBRO/Instagram-Bot#requirements) or not

+And if the error the error still persist, please report to the given [contact details](https://github.com/YASHBRO/Instagram-Bot#contact)